-As usual, we decided to voluntary monitor 5 of the most used websites for natural disasters and emergency situations and will report their availability and uptime to you daily, throughout the whole season.
-This information may be useful to those having technical issues while attempting to use any of the monitored websites, or would like to check how long it’s taking to load a page of any of the websites and thus - how fast s/he could access the content.
+That is why we decided to monitor 5 of the most used websites for natural disasters and emergency situations.
+We will report their availability and uptime daily, throughout the whole season as this information may be useful to those having technical issues while using any of the monitored websites, or would like to check the time it’s taking to load a page of any of the websites and thus - how fast s/he could access the content.

 The Reports reflect the most common performance criteria: response time and availability - but in-debt analytical information is also collected and stored in the WebSitePulse system for future references.

 An RSS feed from the daily Reports is added for more convenience for those interested in the performance of the monitored websites.

 WebSitePulse reports the following results from web performance measurement of the Hurricane- and disaster-related websites:

 The daily Average Response time from all monitored websites was 1.156 sec.

 The typical shopping transaction took the least time for redcross.org visitors - 0.298 sec., while the visitors of salvationarmy.org had to be the most patient, as the shopping transaction there took in average of 3.093 sec.

 Two of the monitored websites delivered above-the-average response times for their transactions, while three of them demonstrated below-the-average daily performance.

 The daily average uptime for the entire Group was 99.98%.